askdialog/dialog-custom-sdk/README.md

 Visit our website: [Dialog AI Assistant](https://www.askdialog.com/)

-Need to see it in action?
-[Request one here](https://w1rsh3lwqfo.typeform.com/to/VxHL0RBR?typeform-source=dialog-sdk)

 ## Description

 Dialog SDK is a powerful TypeScript library that seamlessly integrates the Dialog AI assistant into your applications.
 It provides a comprehensive set of tools for managing assistant interactions, handling e-commerce operations like product fetching and cart management, and customizing the assistant's appearance to match your brand.